 Dispatchers are known to be quite particular in how they manage their daily tasks, which is completely understandable given how much multitasking they are required to do.
 So when their legacy dispatch consoles were replaced with the MCC 7×00 consoles, they recognized how much they missed some of the workflows they became accustomed to, such as being able to use a keyboard to execute their tasks vs. a mouse.
 And with that, in March 2010, Genesis’ GADI was born.

-In addition to the custom design, another reason dispatchers appreciate GADI is its customizable interface.
+In addition to the custom design, another reason dispatcher’s value GADI is its customizable interface.
 Each individual tab is able to be moved around, minimized, or displayed on another screen.
 The GADI Interface can even be locked in place in order to keep important information front and center at all times.

-Curious what GADI can do?
+Now, you’re probably curious about the type of functions that exist with GADI.
 At a high level, GADI provides its users with a means to improve resource management, streamline workflows, and enhance dispatcher satisfaction.
-Following is a list of the software’s more popular features (in no particular order) that truly embody these value statements:
+Following is a list of the software’s more popular features that truly embody these value statements:

 - Centralized Patch allows dispatchers to share patch access among all permitted consoles.
 Important patches can also be made permanent.

 - With Active Patch, dispatchers can easily find the resources that are in use and on what console position.
 This is especially helpful when starting a new shift.

 - Unattended Emergency was designed for non-critical agencies (think Municipal Utilities) or secure radio users (think Tactical Teams) that prefer to not have their talkgroups monitored unless they are in an emergency situation.